Harold Amos Medical Faculty Development Program (AMFDP)

 Notification of awards.

 RWJF will fund up to 10 four-year awards of up to $420,000 each in this grant cycle.
 Scholars will receive an annual stipend of up to $75,000 each, complemented by a $30,000 annual grant to support research activities.
-As detailed above, additional awards are available through partnerships with the American Society of Hematology (ASH), the American Society of Nephrology (ASN), the American Heart Association (AHA), and a consortium of the American Thoracic Society, the American Lung Association, and the American College of Chest Physicians.
+As detailed above, additional awards are available through partnerships with the American Society of Hematology (ASH), the American Society of Nephrology (ASN), the American Heart Association (AHA), and the American Association for the Study of Liver Diseases (AASLD).

 The grant opportunity outlined in this call for applications is contingent upon final funding confirmation from the Robert Wood Johnson Foundation for such grants.